tomwbond/lcs10/_posts/2018-09-02-reduce-manage-traffic-cities-skylines.md

 excerpt: "In a typical city, managing traffic is your biggest challenge.
 With a badly-designed system, people can’t get to where they’re going, causing abandonment; and potentially, the death of your once-flourishing settlement."
 image: "/images/gridlock-2.jpg"
 ---

-# How to Manage Traffic by Reducing It in Cities: Skylines

 ![Pedestrian paths](/images/footpath-pedestrians.jpg)